-Living most of their lives in Southern California and moving recently to a more rural area recently there was a lot for them to learn and they loved it so much they begged to go back soon.
-It was a whole different world from what they were used to but something my middle daughter now wants to do in the future when she grows up (be a farmer).
-Had they not had the opportunity to hear, see, and feel life on a farm first hand they would have never gained a love for it or even known what it was all about.
+Living most of their lives in Southern California and moving to a more rural area recently, there was a lot for them to learn.
+They loved it so much they begged to go back soon.
+It was a whole different world from what they were used to but something my middle daughter wants to do in the future.
+Had they not had the opportunity to hear, see, and feel life on a farm they would have never gained a love for it.

-That’s what is great about 4-H and this movement they’re doing right now, it exposes children to new things they may have never experienced before but may grow to love.
+That’s what is great about 4-H movement.
+It exposes children to new things they may have never experienced before but may grow to love.
 “You never know until you try” I always say.

-So….during the month of September, 4-H program will launch 30 Days of Doing, which you can participate in too and there are tons of things you can do to participate…here is the list and a 30 Days of Doing printable for you as well:
+During the month of September, 4-H program will launch 30 Days of Doing.
+You can participate in it too.
+There are tons of things you can do to participate in.
+Here is the list and a 30 Days of Doing printable for you as well:

-During these “Days of Doing”, kids will have the opportunity to experience something new, gain the skills they need to be successful in life, encourage you to spend some time together as a family, and have fun along the way for sure.
+During these “Days of Doing”, kids will have the opportunity to experience something new.
+Maybe gain the skills they need to be successful in life, and encourages you to spend some time together as a family.
 So…..build your own “To Do” list and join other moms in creating hands-on, fun, skill-building activities for your kids.

 Inspired yet to find a 4-H program in your own community and take part in not only the contest but maybe have your kids join the program themselves?

-Contact your local 4-H and see how you can get involved!
+Contact your local 4-H program leader and see how you can get involved!